 The following tests are often done to examine cystic hygromas in babies after birth.

 - MRI scan

-If the condition is noted on a pregnancy ultrasound, gynecologists may order amniocentesis and genetic testing since cystic hygroma may be associated with certain genetic disorders and birth defects.
+If the condition is noted on a pregnancy ultrasound, gynecologists may order amniocentesis and genetic testing since cystic hygromas may be associated with certain genetic disorders and birth defects.
 Maternal and fetal blood may also have increased levels of alpha-fetoprotein (AFP) in most cases.

 Treatment For Cystic Hygroma

 Surgical removal of the cystic hygroma is often performed since the success of other treatment options is limited.
-However, other treatments are usually given when the complete removal of cystic hygroma is impossible.
+However, other treatments are usually given when the complete removal of the cystic hygroma is impossible.
 These treatment modalities may include the following (4).

 - Chemotherapy with drugs such as Bleomycin may cause fibrosis of the cyst due to inflammation and prevent its growth.